 July 10 –Professor Shana Jones, Director and Managing Attorney of W&M Law School’s Virginia Coastal Policy Clinic, discussed rising sea levels and insurance rates on HearSay with Cathy Lewis (89.5 Norfolk's NPR affiliate).
 Listen to the program.
 Prof. Jones’s interview starts at 30:45 into the program.

 July 1 -Professor Allison Orr Larsen spoke about the DOMA and Proposition 8 rulings on Hearsay with Cathy Lewis, a program on WHRV 89.5 (Norfolk's NPR affiliate).
 Other guests on the program included Jeff Zarillo and Paul Katami, who were the plaintiffs in the Proposition 8 case.
-Listen to the program.
-Professor Larsen's interview starts at about 16:50 into the program.

 June 30 -Professor Rebecca Green and Professor Allison Orr Larsen were quoted in the Richmond Times-Dispatch story titled "How the Supreme Court Has Changed the Nation in One Week."